philippinespire/pire_cssl_data_processing/atherinomorus_endrachtensis/README.md

-# Generic Data Processing Log
+# Aen Data Processing Log

-copy and paste this into a new species dir and fill in as steps are accomplished.
+Log to track progress through capture bioinformatics pipeline for the Albatross and Contemporary *Atherinomorus endrachtensis* samples from Hamilo Cove.

 ---